christare/tare-website/AIRTABLE_SETUP.md

 - The code has **fallback logic**: If STUDIO-specific vars aren't set, it uses the general ones
 - Waitlist functionality won't break - it uses separate variables
-- Both bases can have different fields and structures
+- All three bases can have different fields and structures
 - The STUDIO table MUST have an `Event Date` field for seat tracking to work
+- The FEEDBACK table requires: Phone, Name, Stood Out, Different, Improve, Recommend Score (number), Testimonial (single select)